tiernemi/meson-sample-project/README.md

 ninja test
 ```

-To run tests with address santization, build meson with this command.
+To run tests with address sanitization, build meson with this command.

 ```
 meson build -Db_sanitize=address